Activities in Isojärvi National Park

-The park is a very popular hiking destination: There are around 30 kilometres of marked trails that form circular routes of varying lengths (4.5–11 km).
-There are also two nature trails in the park.
+The park is a very popular hiking destination: There are around 30 kilometres of marked trails that form circular routes of varying lengths (3.8–11 km).
 Heretty Nature Trail (3.5 km) teaches you about the history of logging and forest ecosystems.
-Lortikka Nature Trail (3 km) introduces you to the area's geology and topography.
 The route from Heretty to Kannuslahti campfire site (500 m) is also suitable for baby buggies.

 The park's trails also lend themselves well to longer hiking excursions with overnight stays.
 You can bring your own tent, or spend the night in a lean-to shelter or Lortikka cabin, which is hired out to groups in the summer.